-Ghana's education system began to experience foreign interventions following the adoption of the Structural Adjustment Program in the 1980s.
+In 1987, following the abrupt end of the Third Republic, the New Structure and Content of Education became the new working policy of the nation's education system under the Provisional National Defence Council (PNDC) regime.
+Under this policy, Ghana adopted the 6-3-3-4 system which meant six years of primary education after which three years each of junior and senior secondary education followed before four years of tertiary education.
+All through this period, the education system was largely financed by the national government.
+However, Ghana's education system began to experience foreign interventions following the adoption of the Structural Adjustment Program (SAP) in the 1980s.
 The general economic decadence wrought by the economic and political mismanagement of the country during the period had considerable adverse impacts on the education system of the country.
 In a related development, the inception of the Fourth Republic was a watershed in the nation's political history.
-Sweeping changes occurred in the political system with direct impacts on the education sector.
+Sweeping changes occurred in the political system which had direct impact on the education sector.
 The 'culture of silence' that came to characterize politicking was broken.
-It is against this backdrop that the three streams of MSF are constructed.
+It is against this backdrop that the three streams of MSF for the FCUBE are constructed.